 3. Work as a team.

-If you are starting a new sleep routine for your child, make her part of the team by explaining the new plan to her if she is old enough to understand.
+If you are starting a new sleep routine for your child, make them part of the team by explaining the new plan to them if they are old enough to understand.
 For a young child, try using a picture chart to help your child learn the new routine, showing actions like changing clothes, brushing teeth, and reading a book.

 4. Routine, routine, routine.